lyyx5858/go-study/README.md

 # hello-word
-this is test for me.
-this is my #1 change.
+This is my notes when I sutdy Golang.